AndersDeath/diary2/000-current.md

 # 03 March - Wednesday - Yerevan - 155 day of immigration

 Today I again spent time on learning.
 I really enjoy it.
 It also cool that this day is Friday.
 It's the last Friday in tis apartments by the way.
 WE are going to leave this place very soon.
 I feel good today, which is amazing.
 You know how often it changes.
+I was writing code today, enjoyed my meal and other things.